quicwg/base-drafts/draft-ietf-quic-transport.md

   0x1c in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.

-* A peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake and 1-RTT packets prior to confirming the handshake.
+* Prior to confirming the handshake, a peer might be unable to process 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in both Handshake and 1-RTT packets.

-CONNECTION_CLOSE frames that are sent in multiple packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.
+CONNECTION_CLOSE frames sent in multiple packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.

 ## Stateless Reset {#stateless-reset}